 The only solution in this regard is to wait.
 And you’ll have to wait for a considerable amount of time.
 If the screen doesn’t come to life after 3 to 4 hours, you will have to force shut down the system and begin all over again.

-Once this is done, remove any peripheral devices that are connected to the device, e.g., printers, controllers, external hard drives, etc. Only leave the essential mouse, keyboard, and monitor connected.
+Once this is done, remove any peripheral devices connected to the device, e.g., printers, controllers, external hard drives, etc. Only leave the essential mouse, keyboard, and monitor connected.

-A major clue to video output being re-routed is when the screen goes black before the sign in screen.
+A significant clue to video output being re-routed is when the screen goes black before the sign-in screen.
 It is important to note that this might not be the only cause, but it is a potential issue that might be causing the black screen.

-At times, in Windows 10, the video driver can change, and the output can be routed to a different port like HDMI or VGA, etc. There are a number of ways in which this issue can be rectified.
+At times, in Windows 10, the video driver can change, and the output can be routed to a different port like HDMI or VGA, etc. There are many ways in which this issue can be rectified.

-If none of the above options work, you will need to reboot your system in Safe mode and fix the problem from there.
+If none of the above options work, reboot your system in Safe Mode and fix the problem.
 Given below is a step-by-step guide on how to do this.

-There are a number of ways to boot your Windows 10 in safe mode.
-The process you choose will depend on whether you experience a black screen after the sign in screen or before that.
-In the case of the former, follow the steps given below:
+There are several ways to boot your Windows 10 in Safe Mode.
+The process you choose will depend on whether you experience a black or blank screen after or before the sign-in screen.
+In the case of the former, follow the steps given below.

 Start your computer.

-In case the screen blacks out before the sign-in window appears, you can follow the steps listed below:
+Follow the steps below If the screen blacks out before the sign-in window appears.

 As the initial blue Windows logo appears, press the power button and reboot the system.
 Repeat this step three times to enter Windows 10 automatic repair.

 This will reboot the system in Safe Mode.
 Safe Mode is a minimalistic version of Windows where only the most essential programs are running, and everything else is disabled.
-It allows you to detect whether the black screen problem is being caused by something running on the PC or not.
+It lets you detect whether the black or blank screen problem is caused by something running on the PC.

-Once in Safe Mode, you can continue following the troubleshooting steps being discussed here.
+Once in Safe Mode, you can continue following the troubleshooting steps discussed here.

-Extra peripheral devices plugged into your system can cause it to crash on a number of occasions.
+Different peripheral devices plugged into your system can cause it to crash occasionally.
 To pinpoint the source of the problem, you will have to follow a manual procedure because this is one of the most effective ways to get to the root cause.

-Once the device becomes known, install updated drivers for the device to help fix the issue.
+Once the device becomes known, install updated drivers to help fix the issue.

-The display driver can be rectified or modified in a number of ways.
-These include completely reinstalling the driver, rolling back or updating it.
-All options are accessible through the same menu, however, whether each is available or not will depend on your specific system conditions.
+The display driver can be rectified or modified in many ways.
+These include entirely reinstalling the driver and rolling back or updating it.
+All options are accessible through the same menu; however, whether each is available will depend on your specific system conditions.
 Given below are the details:

 Press the Windows key + X to access the power user menu.
 Here click on “Device Manager.’

-In the window that appears next, expand the ‘Display adapters’ section,
+In the next window, expand the ‘Display adapters’ section.

-Now you have a number of options to choose from.
+Now you have some options to choose from.
 You can choose to update the driver or uninstall it.
-It is important to note that if you uninstall you’ll have to re-install the driver manually from an external source like a CD if the system can’t find the driver online.
+It is important to note that if you uninstall, you’ll have to reinstall the driver manually from an external source like a CD if the system can’t find the driver online.

-Another option is to roll back the driver to a previous version.
-This will only be available if there is a previous version that was updated.
-To roll-back a driver, select ‘Properties’ on the drop-down menu.
-The following selection will appear under the ‘Driver’ tab:
+Another option is to roll back the driver to a previous version, which will only be available if an earlier version is updated.
+To roll back a driver, select ‘Properties’ on the drop-down menu.
+The following selection will appear under the ‘Driver’ tab.

-If there are no previous versions available, the option will be grayed out.
-In this case, you’ll have to update or uninstall and reinstall the driver.
+If no previous versions are available, the option will be grayed out.
+You’ll have to update, uninstall, and reinstall the driver.

 There are a variety of other problems that cause a black screen in Windows 10.
-Since users have mentioned these potential factors, it is worth mentioning how to fix them too.
+Since users have mentioned these potential factors, it is worth noting how to fix them.

-Windows 10 was introduced with a new feature known as ‘Fast Start-up.’
-This allowed the system to boot quite rapidly allowing enhanced user experiences through increased performance.
+Windows 10 was introduced with a new feature, ‘Fast Start-up.’
+This allowed the system to boot quite rapidly, enhancing user experiences through increased performance.
 However, users have reported black screen issues as soon as the system boots up.
-Experts, therefore, have identified this feature as being the prime culprit behind it.
-One way to address this problem is by disabling the Fast Start-up.
-Here’s how to do it:

 In the left pane, click on ‘Choose what the power button does.’

-The following window will appear when you click the above-mentioned option.
+The following window will appear when you click the option mentioned above.
 You can see that the ‘Turn on fast startup (recommended)’ is checked.
-Uncheck this box:
+Uncheck this box.

 A system restart will be required to complete the task.